 - Worcestershire sauce

-- Season well with black pepper and brown the short ribs in batches in a skillet with a little oil.
+- Season the boneless beef short ribs with salt if desired (remember many of the ingredients are salty) and with black pepper and brown the short ribs in batches in a skillet with some oil.
 (I wait until the dish is finished to add salt.
 The Worcestershire and soy sauce will add a fair amount of saltiness.)

-- When you’re finished browning the short ribs, toss in the onions and cook briefly just to take the raw edge off.
+- When browning the boneless beef short ribs, toss the onions and cook briefly to remove the raw edge.

-- Combine everything, including the pepperoncini and cherry peppers in a slow cooker.
+- Combine everything, including the pepperoncini and cherry peppers, in a 6-8 quart slow cooker.

-- Cook for 5 hours on high or 8 hours on low.
+- Cook for 5 hours on HIGH or 8 hours on LOW, then thicken the gravy.

-How to thicken sauces in a slow cooker:
+How to thicken sauces and gravy in a slow cooker:

 There are three ways to thicken sauces in a slow cooker: